Union in the Media

 Publication Date

-The ceremony was featured on the front page of the Daily Gazette.
-A subscription may be required to access the story.
+The Times Union wrote about the initiative.
+A subscription may be required to access the article.

 Publication Date